Skip to content

 Subaru BRZ GT 300.

-The show had many great cars.
+The show had many incredible cars.
 Once again, I wish I knew more about them.
 Some European manufacturers were there.
 Germany (Mercedes, Porsche, BMW, and Audi) and France (Renault and Peugeot) had displays.
-Most of the stuff at the show was incredible, and I haven’t even talked about the motorbikes and trucks.
-The only big country missing was America.
+The only major manufacturer missing was America.

 BMW i8 car